Deceased Estate Lawyers

-A grant of probate is the courts’ acknowledgment that a will is valid and you’re the authorised person to deal with the estate.
+A grant of probate is the courts’ acknowledgment that a Will is valid and you’re the authorised person to deal with the estate.

 Do I have to get probate?

-You’re not required by law to apply for probate—but instead, there are conditions when you may need it to execute the will in accordance with its terms.
+You’re not required by law to apply for probate—but instead, there are conditions when you may need it to execute the Will in accordance with its terms.
 Some banks, superannuation funds and investments firms require probate to release the assets to the estate.
 Circumstances exist where probate may not be necessary.
-This might include when the deceased owned a house as a joint tenancy (where everything passes to the surviving owner) or the value of the assets is relatively small.
+This might include when the deceased owned a house as a joint tenant (where everything passes to the surviving owner) or the value of the assets is relatively small.